RedJocker/42spWebServer/README.md

         - may allow or dissalow file upload (depends on POST method being allowed)
         - may configure a folder to upload files into
       - implementation sugestion
-        - create a interface Route that has at least
+        - create a (interface||abstract class) Route that has at least
-          - a bool matches(RequestPath path, method) const
+          - a virtual bool matches(RequestPath path, method) const
-          - a void serve(Client client, Monitor monitor) const
+          - a virtual void serve(Client client, Monitor monitor) const
         - create implementations for RouteCgi and RouteStaticFile
+		  - use existing code to implement serve and matches for these specific implementations
         - route based configuration should be responsability of Route classes
   - [ ] Virtual Servers
     - configuration may define serveral servers for same port, that is same tcp connection